Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/OAuth SSO Configuration.md

 **Behavior:**
 - When all conditions are met: Users are automatically redirected to OAuth provider login
 - When conditions are not met: Standard login page is displayed
-- After 5 failed login attempts (configurable via `security.loginAttemptCount`), auto-redirect is disabled
+- If the SSO redirect fails, the browser stops auto-redirecting for the current session so the login page stays reachable
-- Users can still access manual login by navigating directly to `/login`
+- After logging out, auto-redirect is suppressed for that session so you can sign in as a different user

 ### User Interface